SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: Acknowledgments

-This research was funded by the European Union’s Horizon Europe research and innovation programme under the AIXPERT project (Grant Agreement No. 101214389), which aims to develop an agentic, multi-layered, GenAI-powered framework for creating explainable, accountable, and transparent AI systems.
+Resources used in preparing this research were provided, in part, by the Province of Ontario and the Government of Canada through CIFAR, as well as companies sponsoring the Vector Institute (\url{http://www.vectorinstitute.ai/\#partners}).
+This research was funded by the European Union's Horizon Europe research and innovation programme under the AIXPERT project (Grant Agreement No.\ 101214389), which aims to develop an agentic, multi-layered, GenAI-powered framework for creating explainable, accountable, and transparent AI systems.